lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 improvement in a production system.
-John Shook and Mike Rother in _Learning to See_ state that most waste-reduction activities fall through because they jump the critical step of mapping the end to end value stream.
+John Shook and Mike Rother in _Learning to See_ state that most waste-reduction activities fall through because they jump the critical step of mapping the end-to-end value stream.
 Although well-intentioned, the result is that one part of the stream improves only for wastes and bottlenecks to emerge in a step downstream.
 Without a holistic view and approach, an organisation may fail to achieve